joelchrono12/joelchrono12.ml/_posts/2021-06-08-mkbhd-and-apple-features.md

 ---
 title: A rant about Apple features, MKBHD and standards
 header: A rant about Apple features, MKBHD and standards
-description: After a new development
+description: After a new bunch of features and software announced at the latest Apple event, I rant a little bit about their ecosystem and features the build for themselves
 tags: ramble thoughts apple android
 permalink: /blog/mkbhd-and-apple-features/
 layout: post